constellation-app/constellation/CATALOG_OF_REPOSITORIES.md

 # Constellation Catalog of Repositories

-A list of Constellation repositories is below.
+A list of Constellation repositories are given below.
 These repositories depend on Constellation, also called "Core" which can be treated like a framework you develop functionality on top.
 Functionality that is domain agnostic should be in Core but anything else should live in its own module which is in its own repository.